 We view integrating localised therapies as a cornerstone of delivering comprehensive precision medicine.
 These therapies are responsible for 90% of all cured cancers, and the development of both novel interventions and better strategies for use of existing technologies is essential to drive step changes in the quality of care cancer patients receive.
 These interventions however must also be effectively used in combination with advances in early detection, stratification and drug based treatment to ensure that the full patient journey is considered when delivering comprehensive precision medicine.

-We have established a pipeline of interventional radiological, surgical and radiotherapy projects to ensure that these curative treatment modalities continue to evolve and deliver precise technical interventions that can further enhance the number and range of cancers cured.
+We have established a pipeline of interventional radiological, drug targeting, surgical and radiotherapy projects to ensure that these curative treatment modalities continue to evolve and deliver precise technical interventions that can further enhance the number and range of cancers cured.

 To effectively treat cancer we must embrace the inherent complexity exhibited by the range of diseases it encompasses.
 This means extending far beyond our enhanced understanding of the genetics of driver mutations, tumour evolution and redundancy in signalling pathways.
 The development of molecularly targeted therapies needs to exploit not only the particular genetic vulnerabilities of cancer cells, but also combine them with immunotherapies which hold the potential for curative treatments for many.
 Small-molecule drugs have proven a crucial tool in combatting cancer, but as our strategies and methods for targeting cancer cells increase, the use of biotherapeutic (e.g. antibodies and IMCgp100), cell therapies (e.g. DCvax) and viruses, offer potential for future development.